 Rose Stuckey Kirk

-Rose is the recipient of numerous awards, having been recognized as one of 21 Leaders for the 21st Century by Women’s eNews; as one of the most influential women in Corporate America by both Savoy Magazine and The Network Journal; as a Woman of Power by the National Urban League; as one of the Top Working Women in America by Working Mothers Magazine; and she was awarded the Exemplary Corporate Leadership Award by the domestic violence prevention organization, A Call to Men.
+Recognized as one of 21 Leaders for the 21st Century by Women’s eNews, Rose also has been acknowledged as one of the most influential women in Corporate America by both Savoy Magazine and The Network Journal; a Woman of Power by the National Urban League and one of the Top Working Women in America by Working Mothers Magazine.
 A former news reporter, she is the recipient of writing awards from the Associated Press and The New York Times.
-She is a member of the board of directors of Dress for Success Worldwide; the media council of The Paley Center; a member of the national service organization, Jack and Jill of America; a board member of the Communications Department Advisory Board of Arkansas State University; and has served as board chair for the board of directors of the National Domestic Violence Hotline.
+She is a member of the board of directors of Dress for Success Worldwide, serves on the media council of The Paley Center, is a trustee for Gill St. Bernard’s School, a member of the national service organization Jack and Jill of America, and a member of the Communications Department Advisory Board of Arkansas State University.

-Kirk holds a B.S. degree in Journalism from Arkansas State University and is completing a Master’s Degree in International Affairs from Washington University, in St. Louis, Missouri.
+Rose holds a B.S. degree in Journalism from Arkansas State University and is completing a Master’s Program in International Affairs at Washington University in St. Louis, MO.
 She and her husband, Robert, are the parents of two sons, Robert Jr. and Connor.